JHGuitarFreak/UQM-MegaMod-Archived/README.md

 ## Changes from the original

-A full list of changes and features can be found on either the [Sourceforge mother-site](http://uqm-mods.sourceforge.net/Features) or the [Github daughter-site](https://serosis.github.io/#Features)
+A full list of changes and features can be found on the [Sourceforge site](http://uqm-mods.sourceforge.net/Features).

 The newest major change as of the 1st of Jan 2018 is that the MegaMod is now built on version 0.8.0 from the official Git.